YES Program Guidelines

 - If you work multiple days, weeks, or months on a particular project, provide a log of the dates and hours worked and attach it to your Y.E.S.
 Form.

 - Y.E.S. hours are accepted no later than 6 months from the date of service.
-For ongoing activity (i.e. Generation Youth, libraries, Red Cross), the acceptable period is extended to 12 months, i.e., the oldest activity in the log/form is no more than 12 months from the date of service.
+For ongoing activity (i.e. Generation Youth, libraries, Red Cross), the acceptable period is extended to 12 months, i.e., the oldest activity in the log/form is no more than 12 months from the date of service and the log/form must be submitted within 6 months of the last date of service.

 - The Y.E.S. form and the log must be signed by an ADULT representative of the organization you volunteer for.